danday74/shelljs.exec/README.md

 ## Benchmarks

-Benchmark test result logs are [HERE](https://travis-ci.org/danday74/shelljs.exec)
+Logs for benchmarks are viewable [HERE](https://travis-ci.org/danday74/shelljs.exec)

 Generally speaking, on Linux shelljs.exec (this module) is 20 times faster and on Windows 5 times faster than shelljs' exec method.

 However, shelljs supported commands, where available, are much faster than both.
 Use this module where a shelljs supported command is unavailable.

-These tables compare average execution times based on 1000 test runs:
+These tables compare average command execution times based on 1000 test runs:

 ##### Linux (Travis CI) Node v6